Pipeline Introduction

 Number

-Specifies the maximum number of CPU cores required for the build (memory = CPU cores * 2G), where the CPU and memory do not exceed the actual size of the runner machine.
+Specifies the maximum number of CPU cores required for the build (memory = CPU cores * 2G), where the CPU and memory do not exceed the actual capacity of the runner machine.

-If not configured, the maximum available number of CPU cores is determined by the configuration of the runner machine to which it is allocated.
+If not configured, the maximum CPU cores available are determined by the runner machine's configuration.

 Example: